 With efficient encryption, WireGuard uses the least bandwidth.
 Its connections rely on UDP.
 Due to its high performance, WireGuard offers the fastest speeds.

-Besides all the good, WireGuard’s default configuration keeps a log of your static IP address.
+Besides all the good, WireGuard’s default configuration keeps your static IP address logs.
 This is a significant privacy concern for most users.

-Also, being relatively new and under development, it still needs some more testing.
+Also, being relatively new and under development, it still needs more testing.